nxsaken/clipline/README.md

 ## Benchmarks

 [Benchmarks are available here](BENCHMARKS.md).
-I used [criterion.rs](https://github.com/bheisler/criterion.rs) to compare `clipline` to two popular line drawing crates – `bresenham` and `line_drawing`, on a variety of clipping window sizes, line orientations and counts.
+I used [criterion.rs](https://github.com/bheisler/criterion.rs) to compare `clipline` to two popular line drawing crates – `bresenham` and `line_drawing`, by "drawing" 256 lines of varying clipping window sizes and line orientations.

+In practice, `bresenham` and `line_drawing` will require bounds checks when indexing into a frame buffer, hence the difference between the `draw_pixel_checked` and `draw_pixel_unchecked` functions.

 ## Installation